Nikon F

 1959: Nikon F eclipses Leica M3

 Nippon Kogaku saw the time was ripe for a professional-grade 35mm SLR to revolutionize the industry.
 They made the big push.
-After a lot of work to develop a 35mm SLR design that met professional performance and durability requirements, the Nikon F debuted in 1959.
+The Nikon design team didn’t have to do a completely original clean-sheet design, they were able to carry over many design elements from their rangefinder cameras:

 That was an unprecedented set of super-useful key performance parameters.
 The Nikon F set a new paradigm.
 It outclassed the previously-leading Leica M3 and outsold it even though it was equally expensive (Matanle, 1996).